bentjul-eng/kyc_risk_project/README.md

 ## 🚀 Usage

-The pipeline was designed to be executed in two ways:
+The pipeline was designed to be executed in:

 ### 1. CLI Execution
 Using the modular Python scripts directly: